brunogarciagonzalez/exploring_miracle_19/README.md

 - Concatenate the number of every verse of a chapter,
 - Followed by the sum of the verse-numbers for a chapter.

+Numerical Combination 6:

+- Concatenate the sum of the verse-numbers for a chapter,
+- Followed by the concatenation of the verse-numbers for a chapter.
+- For all chapters.